-The legal team at Norris Injury Lawyers is committed to helping Birmingham distracted driving accident victims receive just and fair compensation for their injuries.
+The legal team at Norris Injury Lawyers is committed to helping Alabama distracted driving accident victims receive just and fair compensation for their injuries.
 The lawyers at our law firm know the importance of open and regular communication with our clients.
 We take the time to listen to you, respond to your questions, and regularly update you on the development of your case when we work for you.

 Our law firm believes that every family deserves top legal representation regardless of their financial situation.
 Thus, we proudly offer all our clients our No Fee Guarantee®.
 All our cases are handled on a contingency fee basis.
 This means that you pay nothing out of pocket – we only get paid once you receive a settlement for your claim.

-If you or someone you love has been injured in a Birmingham distracted driving accident, contact Norris Injury Lawyers today to schedule your free case consultation.
+If you or someone you love has been injured in a Alabama distracted driving accident, contact Norris Injury Lawyers today to schedule your free case consultation.
 Call us 24/7 at (800) 477-7510 or fill out the online evaluation form.